 Popular Vatican Tours

 The Gallery is decorated with impressive chiaroscuro and grisaille frescoes across the walls and vaults.
-Chiaroscuro is a traditional technique using bold contrasts, while grisaille is a painting technique using grey tones as a base and is often an underpainting for an oil painting with other colors.
-These techniques are what make the frescoes in the Gallery appear three-dimensional.
+Chiaroscuro is a traditional technique using bold contrasts.
+Grisaille is a painting technique using grey tones as a base and is often an underpainting for an oil painting with other colors.
+These techniques are what make the frescoes in the gallery appear three-dimensional.

-Pope Leo XIII commissioned the artist Ludwig Seitz and Domenico Torti for the ceiling between 1883 and 1887, and also for the walls, although various other artists also contributed to these.
+Pope Leo XIII commissioned the artist Ludwig Seitz and Domenico Torti for the ceiling between 1883 and 1887, as well as for the walls, although various other artists also contributed to these.

-Luigi Medici, his son Paolo Medici and Giuseppe Rinaldi designed the spectacular inlaid marble floor, using marble found during excavations of the Tiber River in Testaccio.
+Luigi Medici, his son Paolo Medici, and Giuseppe Rinaldi designed the spectacular inlaid marble floor.
+They used marble found during excavations of the Tiber River in Testaccio.

 The coat of arms of Pope Leo XIII in the middle of the gallery is particularly impressive because it contains the precious stone lapis lazuli.
-At the time, the price was the same as gold because the only place you could mine was in mines in a remote region of Afghanistan.
+At the time, the price was the same as gold because the only place you could get it was in the mines of a remote region of Afghanistan.

-Likewise, in the second section, there is a “Meridian,” which was found in 1858 In the ancient coastal town of Ostia.
-The dial is divided into twelve vertical segments in turn divided into three horizontal bands: the first corresponds to the hours, the second to the winter solstice, equinox, and summer solstice.
+In the second section, there is a Meridian, which was found in 1858 in the ancient coastal town of Ostia.
+The dial is divided into twelve vertical segments, which in turn are divided into three horizontal bands.
+The first corresponds to the hours, and the second to the winter solstice, equinox, and summer solstice.

 Statues in the Gallery of the Candelabra

 The fifth section contains a Circular Altar.
-It dates from as far back as the first or second century BC from Tor Colombaro on Appian Way.
+It dates from as far back as the first or second century B.C. from Tor Colombaro on the Appian Way.
 It depicts a scene of sacrifice in the presence of Mercury.